lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

   with NmpBase       //  Mixin to get and set SMP Message Header implements NmpReq  //  Interface for SMP Request Message
 {
-  NmpBase base;      //  Will not be encoded in CBOR.
-Previously `codec:"-"`

   /// Get the SMP Request Message
   NmpMsg Msg() { return MsgFromReq(this); }